Barton Fink: Background and writing

-In 1989, film-makers Joel and Ethan Coen began writing the script for a film eventually released as Miller's Crossing.
+In 1989, filmmakers Joel and Ethan Coen began writing the script for a film eventually released as Miller's Crossing.
 The many threads of the story became complicated, and after four months they found themselves lost in the process.
 Although biographers and critics later referred to it as writer's block, the Coen brothers rejected this description.
 "It's not really the case that we were suffering from writer's block," Joel said in a 1991 interview, "but our working speed had slowed, and we were eager to get a certain distance from Miller's Crossing."
 They went from Los Angeles to New York and began work on a different project.

 In three weeks, the Coens wrote a script with a title role written specifically for actor John Turturro, with whom they'd been working on Miller's Crossing.
 The new film, Barton Fink, was set in a large, seemingly abandoned hotel.
 This setting, which they named the Hotel Earle, was a driving force behind the story and mood of the new project.
 While filming their 1984 film Blood Simple in Austin, Texas, the Coens had seen a hotel which made a significant impression: "We thought, 'Wow, Motel Hell.'
 You know, being condemned to live in the weirdest hotel in the world."

 The writing process for Barton Fink was smooth, they said, suggesting that the relief of being away from Miller's Crossing may have been a catalyst.
 They also felt satisfied with the overall shape of the story, which helped them move quickly through the composition.
 "Certain films come entirely in one's head; we just sort of burped out Barton Fink."
 While writing, the Coens created a second leading role with another actor in mind: John Goodman, who had appeared in their 1987 comedy Raising Arizona.
 His new character, Charlie, was Barton's next-door neighbor in the cavernous hotel.
 Even before writing, the Coens knew how the story would end, and wrote Charlie's final speech at the start of the writing process.